mohidmeer/FYP-Complete-Laravel-Ecommerce/README.md

 10. php artisan serve or use virtual host
 11. Visit localhost:8000 in your browser
 12. Visit /admin if you want to access the admin panel.
 Admin Email/Password: admin@gmail.com/1111.
 User Email/Password: user@gmail.com/1111
-13. Still Working On it Integrating It With Angular Framework For Further Upscalimg
+13. Still Working On it Integrating It With <h3>Angular Framework</h3>  For Further Upscalimg

 <p style="text-align:center">Thank You so much for your time !!!</p>